Benjamin-BK-Krueger/2021-kringlecon/Objective02.md

 Possible elves (checking the hints in the elf system):
 Fitzy Shortstack

-> TOKYO, JAPAN (has the 1500 MHz LTE Japanese Band)
+Next stop must be TOKYO, JAPAN (has the 1500 MHz LTE Japanese Band)

 You just caught the elf!
 You've won!